 Modern cars contain software that manages everything from the engine and braking to collision detection and entertainment.
 Over-the-air updates could make these systems safer.

-With GM and Bosch already working on rolling out over-the-air updates, it's estimated that 180 million cars will be built with this ability in the next five years.
+With GM and Bosch already working on rolling out over-the-air updates, it's estimated that 180 million cars will be built with this ability by 2022.
 Currently updates can be delivered via a USB drive on some cars such as Kia vehicles, but over-the-air updates still have the upper hand: they can be installed on the car without driver input.

 One concern with wireless updates is that hackers could potentially affect the car's driving systems, leaving it undrivable or unsafe.
 However, thanks to deep levels of encryption this should be near impossible.
 A hardware security module, such as those developed by ESCRYPT, essentially acts as a software security guard, only letting recognised updates access certain systems.